beginner-corp/docs.begin.com/src/shared/docs/en/scheduled-functions/provisioning.md

 Set up recurring tasks to run on an interval with **Begin scheduled functions**.

-Scheduled functions enable you to do things like back up your data once a week, or generate a monthly report based on user interactions.
+Scheduled functions enable you to do things like regularly back up your application's database, or generate monthly reports based on user interactions.
 They are the serverless equivalent of a cron job.

 ## Provisioning new scheduled functions